cloudsimplus/cloudsimplus/CONTRIBUTING.md

 * Wait for your contribution to be assessed and thanks in advance for contributing.

 > **Note**
-> This Contribution Guide was based on [Puppet guide](https://github.com/puppetlabs/puppet/blob/master/CONTRIBUTING.md),
+> This Contribution Guide was based on [Puppet guide](https://github.com/puppetlabs/puppet/blob/master/CONTRIBUTING.md).
-> recommend by the [Friction tool](https://github.com/rafalchmiel/friction).
 It was adapted and improved to follow CloudSim Plus required standards.